ballen614/ai-case-study/README.md

 ## Long Term Vision / Conclusion
 Midjourney, as a research lab, is using Generative AI to explore what I will call Computational Creativity.
 Currently, images are the vector to facilitate their research, but the end product isn't images, but imagination itself.
 As stated by David himself:

->One of my goals at Midjourney is to build new human infrastructure, and I think about \[how] the world is going to need a lot of new things and we need infrastructure on which to build new things.
-I think about building new pillars of infrastructure, and my pillars were reflection, imagination, and coordination.
+>"One of my goals at Midjourney is to build new human infrastructure, and I think about \[how] the world is going to need a lot of new things and we need infrastructure on which to build new things.
+I think about building new pillars of infrastructure, and my pillars were reflection, imagination, and coordination."
 (5)

 ## References